aleen42/PersonalWiki/Programming/JavaScript/Framework/react/null_controlled_input/null_controlled_input.md

 In this case, you might have accidentally set value to `undefined` or `null`.

+The snippet below shows this phenomenon; after a second, the text becomes editable.

 {%ace edit=false, lang='jsx', theme='tomorrow'%}
 ReactDOM.render(<input value="hi" />, mountNode);